33 Types of Ants in South Carolina

 The colonies can contain up to 40 workers, who create trails through leaf litter and dead vegetation to find food sources.

-These ants are considered predators due to their ability to catch many prey types to feed their colony.
-These types of ants in South Carolina reproduce by swarming and building new nests.
+These ants are considered predators because they can catch many prey types to feed their colony.
+These ants in South Carolina reproduce by swarming and building new nests.

 In addition, these ants have no stingers but can bite with powerful mandibles.
 Smith pyramid ants can potentially cause injury or death, including anaphylaxis.
 A swarm attack may occur when humans get too close to a colony.